-I don't want to bore (or scare) you with statistics, but it's worth you knowing it's estimated that 48% of businesses were attacked with ransomware in 2019.
-And while there are no figures yet, it's a safe bet to assume that figure rose dramatically in 2020.
+I don't want to bore (or scare) you with statistics, but it's worth you knowing it's estimated that 48% of businesses have been attacked with ransomware.
+That figure is rising every year.

 The most common way for ransomware to get on your device or network is by someone clicking a link in a suspicious email.
 And before your jaw drops that someone - especially someone in your own business - would be naive enough to click a link in a scam email, you need to know these emails are really sophisticated nowadays.